-Kids of all ages can benefit from this activity.
+Kids of all ages can benefit from these activities.
+Preschool, elementary, and even middle school aged kids.
 You may even find them eager to help you plant out a few of the seeds in your garden or in a garden of their own.
 Little ones are natural explorers and are eager to help once they feel valued and needed.

-Middle and high school aged children will not only practice literacy skills, but develop interest in new science concepts.
+Middle school aged children will not only practice literacy skills, but develop interest in new science concepts.
 Binomial nomenclature, pollination methods, and climate can all be taught alongside this activity.

 Choosing Your Seed Packet

-Since this activity is geared towards children, I selected a seed packet that had a mix of graphics including a large colorful picture, a diagram of a seedling, and a chart.
-These things are not vital, but they can help make the activity more interesting.
+Since these activities are geared towards children, I selected a seed packet that had a mix of graphics including a large colorful picture, a diagram of a seedling, and a chart.
+These things are not vital, but they can help make the activities more interesting.